thewca/wca-regulations/wca-guidelines_2012.md

 ## Article 4: Scrambling

 - 4b) [CORRESPONDING] Delegates must never re-generate any scrambles to replace other ones for the purpose of filtering.
 For example, it is not be permitted to glance at the scrambles for a competition and generate the entire set again in order to generate 'fairer' scrambles.
+- 4f) [CORRESPONDING] The WCA Delegate should generate sufficient scrambles for the entire competition ahead of time, including spare scrambles for extra attempts.
+If he generates any additional scrambles during the competition, he must save them (see Regulation 1c3a).

+## Article 5: Puzzle Defects

   - 5b5) [CORRESPONDING] Example of a piece not fully placed: a 5x5x5 centre piece twisted in its spot
   - 5b5) [CORRESPONDING] Example of judging an attempt ending with a defective puzzle: A pyraminx with a detached tip may be reassembled in three states, one fully solved, and two "+2" states.
 A solve ending in such a position would be assigned a "+2" penalty.

-- 4f) [CORRESPONDING] The WCA Delegate should generate sufficient scrambles for the entire competition ahead of time, including spare scrambles for extra attempts.
-If he generates any additional scrambles during the competition, he must save them (see Regulation 1c3a).

 ## Article 6: Awards/prizes/honours